John Twomey (hurler): Early years

 John was born in Finglas, North County Dublin in 1962 to Tom and Maureen Twomey.
 He was one of four children including a brother, Joe, and two sisters, Maeve and Wendy.
 John was born into a household steeped in the tradition of the Gaelic Athletic Association (GAA), particularly in the game of hurling.
 His father, Tom, was from the hurling stronghold of Newtownshandrum in County Cork and served as chairman of Erins Isle, while his mother, Maureen, was club secretary for a number of years.
-John's great-grandfather, Tommy, won an All-Ireland medal with his club, Aghabullogue, when they represented Cork in the 1890 All-Ireland final, beating Castlebridge of Wexford by 1-6 to 2-2 at Clonturk Park, Dublin.
+John's great-grandfather, Tommy, won an All-Ireland medal with his club, Aghabullogue, when they represented Cork in the 1890 All-Ireland final, beating Castlebridge of Wexford by 1–6 to 2–2 at Clonturk Park, Dublin.
 John's older brother, Joe, also played hurling and Gaelic football with Erins Isle for many years.
 As a result of their involvement in the GAA, John considers his brother and father to have been his biggest sporting influences growing up.

 Personal life

-John works as a member of the Garda Síochána and is currently acting as Assistant Garda Commissioner for the Dublin Metropolitan Region.
-His role includes heading the Garda National Traffic Bureau (GNTB), established in 1997 to formulate policy and oversee traffic policing throughout Ireland.
-He is based at Garda Headquarters in Phoenix Park, Dublin.
+John worked as a member of the Garda Síochána as the Deputy Commissioner for Policing and Security.
+He was responsible for the maintenance of national policing strategy as well as the security of the state.
+He was based at Garda Headquarters in Phoenix Park, Dublin.

-John currently lives in Monkstown, County Dublin with his wife, Kathleen, and their three sons, Dara, Jack and Luke.
+John lives in Monkstown, Dublin with his wife, Kathleen, and their three sons, Dara, Jack and Luke.
 All three sons hurl with their local club, Cuala, in Dalkey.
 John maintains some involvement in hurling through underage coaching at Cuala.

 Playing career

 Club

-John, along with his older brother Joe, played both hurling and Gaelic football for Erins Isle.
-In 1983, when John was just 21 years of age, he helped Isles win their first and only Dublin Senior Hurling Championship, beating Ballyboden St Endas in the final.
+John, along with his older brother Joe, played both hurling and Gaelic football for Erin's Isle.
+In 1983, when John was just 21 years of age, he helped Isles win their first and only Dublin Senior Hurling Championship, beating Ballyboden St Enda's in the final.
 In 1990, to celebrate the centenary of their All-Ireland victory, his grandfather's club, Aghabullogue, hosted a hurling match against Castlebridge, in which John took part.
-John also won a Dublin Senior Football Championship with Isles in 1992, when they beat Kilmacud Crokes in a replay by 1-18 to 0-6.
+John also won a Dublin Senior Football Championship with Isles in 1992, when they beat Kilmacud Crokes in a replay by 1–18 to 0–6.